pshriwise/xdg_test_files/README.md

 ## enclosed.h5m: A simple geometry with two concentric Cylinders - one completely enclosed by the larger one

 ## brick.exo: A 10 x 10 x 10 brick centered on the origin.
-No additional sidesets.
+No additional sidesets. (tet mesh)

 ## brick-sidesets.exo: A 10 x 10 x 10 brick centered on the origin.
-Each surface has a sideset.
+Each surface has a sideset. (tet mesh)

+## cyl-brick.exo: A 10 x 10 x 10 brick centered on (0, 0, 10) and a cylinder of radius 5 height 10 centered on the origin w/ rotation axis along Z. (tet mesh)